 One of the most effective ways to discover a culture is to start with its cuisine.
-In this blog, join with us in the journey to explore Vietnamese Food tours.
+In this blog, join us on the journey to explore Vietnamese Food tours.
 The nation with thousand years of history promises plenty of unique and interesting things on the dining table.

 The common characteristics of Vietnamese Cuisine

-The country of Vietnam is divided into 3 distinct sections: Northern, Central and the Southern.
-The cooking style in each region differs in main ingredients, tastes and flavors.
+The country of Vietnam is divided into 3 distinct sections: Northern, Central, and the Southern.
+The cooking style in each region differs in the main ingredients, tastes, and flavors.
 However, there are still quite lots of things in common.
-It is the use of some traditional spices like fish sauce, shrimp paste, soy sauce and the importance of rice and by-products of rice.
+It is the use of some traditional spices like fish sauce, shrimp paste, soy sauce, and the importance of rice and by-products of rice.

 Moreover, Vietnamese cuisine, like many other Asian countries, emphasizes the balance between yin and yang.
 For example, when the Vietnamese have seafood, which is considered “cold”, it is often served hot with chili, ginger and lemongrass.
 The use of herbs and vegetables is also dominant in most regions of Vietnam.
 It brings the unmistakable taste to any gourmet dish even if it’s the first time you’ve tasted it.
 Besides, situated on the Indochina Peninsula and colonized by France for quite a long time, Vietnamese cuisine displays a perfect fusion of Chinese, Indian and French food while the national identity still imprints deeply on the Vietnamese dining tables.